 - CPCAB Diploma in Therapeutic Counselling

-- CPCAB Certificate in Counseling Studies
+- CPCAB Certificate in Counselling Studies

-- CPCAB Certificate in Counseling Skills
+- CPCAB Certificate in Counselling Skills

 - AVCE Health and Social Care

 - NVQ in Autistic Spectrum Disorder